 Note: This page contains side effects data for the generic drug sumatriptan.
 It is possible that some of the dosage forms included below may not apply to the brand name Sumavel DosePro.

 It is possible that some side effects of Sumavel DosePro may not have been reported.
 These can be reported to the FDA here.
 Always consult a healthcare professional for medical advice.

 Applies to sumatriptan: oral tablet

-Along with its needed effects, sumatriptan (the active ingredient contained in Sumavel DosePro) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, sumatriptan (the active ingredient contained in Sumavel DosePro) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking sumatriptan:Less common
+If any of the following side effects occur while taking sumatriptan, check with your doctor immediately:Less common

 - Abdominal or stomach pain

 - changes in patterns and rhythms of speech

 - fast, slow, irregular, pounding, or racing heartbeat or pulse